Are you slow at processing information or instructions? Do you have a child with a slow processing speed? Well, I’ve got your back!

-They are also needed in ensuring that the financial running in a firm runs efficiently and effectively.
+They are also needed in ensuring that the financial running of a firm runs efficiently and effectively.

-This is great for adults who process information very slowly because it is a task that requires being meticulous.
+This is great for adults who process information very slowly because it is a task that requires meticulousness.

 They need to work carefully and, most importantly, slowly to give correct financial information.